Home Inventions Products Research Resources

 22. Architecture of a massive parallel processing nano brain operating 100 billion molecular neurons simultaneously, A. Bandyopadhyay, D. Fujita, R. Pati, Int.
 J. Nanotech. and Mol.
 Comp.
 1, 50-80 (2009) download paper

-This paper was selected for a book chapter (IGI Global), edited by Bruce Mclennan, "Theoretical and Technological Advancements in Nanotechnology and Molecular Computation: Interdisciplinary Gains." please find an advanced version in the book chapter following the link here.
+This paper was selected for a book chapter (IGI Global), edited by Bruce Mclennan, "Theoretical and Technological Advancements in Nanotechnology and Molecular Computation: Interdisciplinary Gains."
+Chapter 4, page 43-73 (2010).

 21. Origin of negative differential resistance in strongly coupled molecular junctions, R. Pati, M. McLain, A. Bandyopadhyay, Phys.
 Rev. Lett.
 100, 246801 (2008). download paper